St Thomas 4H Apiculture Club reaches out to Font Hill Community

-The executive body of the St Thomas 4H Apiculture Club recently made several residents of the Font Hill community very happy through their donations of food, toiletries and personal items to assist them in the new year.
+The executive body of the St Thomas 4H Apiculture Club recently made several residents of the Font Hill community very happy with small donations of food stuff, toiletries and personal items to assist them in the new year.

-The club, which operates a small farm in the Font Hill area, felt the need to make a contribution after witnessing the desperate plight of many residents in the distant rural village.
-The club, which was formed in May of 2014, came out of agriculture and apiculture training organised by the 4H Association of St Thomas, with funding from the Sugar Transformation Unit (STU).
+The club, which operates a small farm in the Font Hill area, felt the need to make a contribution, after witnessing the desperate plight of many residents in the distant rural village.
+The club was formed in May of 2014, and came out of agriculture and apiculture training organised by the 4H Association of St Thomas with funding from the Sugar Transformation Unit (STU).

 Kevin Watson, club president, explained that several graduates of the training programme came together and were given permission to begin a communal farm on a plot of land owned by the 4H Association.
-The Jamaica Agricultural Society in St Thomas also contributed tools, seeds and other farming equipment.
-The group started with sorrel, melon, cucumber and pumpkin, which they also market through the Jamaica Agricultural Society.
+The Jamaica Agricultural Society in St Thomas also contributed tools, seeds and other farming equipment, and the group started with sorrel, melon, cucumber and pumpkin, which they also market through the JAS.
 The profits from sales are distributed among members along with unsold produce, and though the yield is small, the club has not hesitated in sharing their bounty with Font Hill residents.

 Members of the club helped to identify needy individuals, including several residents with disabilities, elderly residents and those without family support.
 Data was also collected from a disability survey conducted in October.
 The club focused its attention on those most in need, and was disappointed that they could not reach all the persons that had been identified.

 "There is a great need in this area," Kerry-Ann Smith, the club's chief planner, explained.
-"This is a very isolated area and there are many persons who don't have jobs.
+"This is a very isolated area and there are a lot of persons who don't have jobs.
 And they have no one to help them."